TAJ-Tech/open.fda.gov/README.md

 TAJ team (Role and name of individual) for developing the prototype consisted of:

-1. An overall lead as well as Product Manager/Owner – Mr. Kannan Venkataraman
+1. An overall lead as well as Product Manager/Owner – Mr. Anil Subbarao
 2. Visual Designer – Mr. Khaja Raziuddin
 3. User Researcher/Usability Tester – Mr. Shaji Thomas